 According to Totonac legend, an immortal princess and a mortal man fell in love.
 But this was a forbidden love.
 Once they were discovered, both lovers were beheaded, and in the spot where their blood was spilled, the erotic and lovely vanilla vine of the tropics grew.

 Later on, in about the 15th century, the Aztecs conquered the Totonacs, and the vanilla bean became a luxury of the kings.
 It's heavenly, and what a background story!
 But enough of the romance---on to some insanely incredible vanilla extract!

-Since Vanilla extract is actually a tincture of sorts, you might be interested in these related articles: Tinctures: How to Make and Use Herbal Tinctures, How to Make a Nerve Soothing Tincture, How to Make a Tincture for Eye Health.
+Since Vanilla extract is actually a tincture of sorts, you might be interested in these related articles (and there's lots more on the blog):

-Note: There are affiliate links scattered throughout this article.
-If you happen to click on one and make any kind of purchase, I will receive a very small commission at no extra cost to you!
-Thank you for helping support Healing Harvest Homestead!
-Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you happen to click on one and make any kind of purchase, I may receive a very small commission at no extra cost to you!

 Benefits of Vanilla